Aurelia-Axis/InsurO/README.md

 ---

-### 3. 📱 Platform Algorithm Disruption
+### 3. Platform Algorithm Disruption

 **The Problem:** Zomato, Swiggy, and Zepto update their order allocation algorithms silently.
-A worker's orders can drop 75% overnight with no explanation — this is **invisible income shock**.
+A worker's orders can drop 75% overnight with no explanation, this is **invisible income shock**.

 **InsurO's Detection Logic (AI-Powered):**
 ```python